 The coalition said details about the incident are being withheld pending further investigation and that the names of those killed will be released “at the discretion of the pertinent national authorities.”

-The United States maintains about 2,000 troops in Syria, who mostly work with local allies fighting ISIS.
+The US maintains about 2,000 US troops in Syria, who mostly work with local allies fighting ISIS in Syria.

-President Donald Trump said Thursday that the United States would “be coming out of Syria like very soon,” just hours after the Pentagon highlighted the need for US troops to remain in the country for the immediate future.
+President Donald Trump said Thursday that the US would “be coming out of Syria like very soon,” just hours after the Pentagon highlighted the need for US troops to remain in the country for the immediate future.

 Chief Pentagon spokesperson Dana White told reporters that “important work remains to guarantee the lasting defeat of these violent extremists” in the country.

 CNN’s Nada Bashir contributed reporting